 Average Pay and Hours

-According to a survey, the median pay of an EMT is $37,040 per year.
-The pay increases as your qualification, skills, and experience increase.
+According to a survey, the median pay for an EMT is $37,040 per year.
+Pay increases with qualifications, skills, and experience.

-The pay also varies from state to state.
-According to ZipRecruiter, EMTs in New York are paid the highest with the average being $15.78 an hour.
+Pay also varies from state to state.
+According to ZipRecruiter, EMTs in New York are paid the highest, with an average of $15.78 an hour.

 The work hours and terms of work of an EMT vary widely.
-Some organizations offer fixed 8-10 hours shifts.
-On the other hand, some jobs entail you to be on-call for 24 hours followed by 24 hours off.
+Some organizations offer fixed 8-10-hour shifts.
+On the other hand, some jobs require you to be on-call for 24 hours, followed by 24 hours off.

 While working long shifts might look like a stretch, many EMTs enjoy the long breaks that follow.